Nederland, Colorado: History

 Nederland was established in 1874.
 The town started as a trading post between Ute Indians and European settlers during the 1850s.
 The town's first economic boom came when minerals such as tungsten, silver, and gold were discovered near Tungsten (east of Nederland), Caribou (northwest of Nederland, 1859), and Eldora (west of Nederland, 1875).

 Today Nederland is better known as a gateway to outdoor recreation in the nearby Indian Peaks Wilderness, Rocky Mountain National Park, Roosevelt National Forest, and the recently established James Peak Wilderness.
 Nederland is located 17 mi west of Boulder, 41 mi south of Estes Park, and 47 mi northwest of Denver at the Junction of SH 119 and SH 72 on the Peak to Peak Highway.

 The nearby Eldora Mountain Resort ski area has been a draw for locals since 1961.
-In 2024, when Eldora owner, giant PWDR Corporation, announced it was selling off various properties nationwide, including Eldora, Nederland explored the idea of purchasing the operation.
-After considerable financial discussions, community input and planning, the expected sale completion is late 2025.
+In 2024, when Eldora owner, PWDR Corporation, announced it was selling off various properties nationwide, including Eldora, Nederland explored the idea of purchasing the operation for $120 million.
+After considerable financial discussions, community input and planning, the sale was completed in January 2026.
+The transition of ownership from POWDR to Nederland is expected to take upward of two years.
+When completed, Eldora's employees will become employees of the town.

 Name origin

-In the mid-19th century the first homesteaders gave a variety of names for the area.
+In the mid-19th century the first homesteaders gave a variety of names to the area.
 The town was first called Dayton, then Browns Crossing.
 In 1871, when the US Postal Service first set up an office, the name was changed to Middle Boulder after the creek that flows through the center of town (and continues eastward to become Boulder Creek).

 In 1873 the Caribou Mine, at an elevation of roughly 10000 ft and 6 mi northwest of the town, was sold to the Mining Company Nederland from the Netherlands.
 The high elevation meant fierce winds and deep winter snow, so the new owners of the mine decided that it was beneficial to bring ore from Caribou down to Middle Boulder for milling.
 In the Dutch language, Nederland ("Netherlands" in English) means low land, and based on casual usage by the Dutch miners, Middle Boulder came to be known as Nederland.
 In 1874 the town was incorporated and adopted Nederland as the official name.